 - Take advantage of a higher interest rate of 4.50% on the MomentumPLUS savings account for 5 months.

 - Get 10 free trades in a Scotia iTRADE® account in the first year (valued at approximately $100) and 5 free trades per year for subsequent years.

 - Make unlimited international money transfers with no fees.

-- Free withdrawals from any ATM, even abroad.
+- Free withdrawals from any automatic teller machine (ATM), even abroad.
 However, charges from the ATM operator may apply.